 Father Robert C. Pasley, KCHS, is the Chaplain of the Church Music Association of America and has been a member of the CMAA since his ordination.
 He is a priest of the Diocese of Camden, New Jersey.
 Fr.
 Pasley will teach a breakout session for clergy and seminarians on the basics of singing the Mass.
-He and William Riccio will also offer a breakout session entitled: “What is the Traditional Latin Mass?”
+He will also give a breakout session on “Working Effectively with your Director of Music”.

 Because of his association with Msgr.
 Richard Schuler, he was introduced to the Sacred Music Colloquia and has attended most of the Colloquia held since their foundation in 1990.
 During the tenure of Msgr.
 Schuler, he was privileged to be the celebrant at orchestral masses at St Agnes parish, St Paul, Minn.
 He also serves on the faculty at the Colloquium and has served as Vice President and a member of the board of directors of Sacred Music Magazine.

 Born on November 20, 1955 in Woodbury, N.J., Father Pasley received a B.A. in Philosophy from St. Charles Borromeo Seminary, Philadelphia, an M.A. in Dogmatic Theology from Mount Saint Mary’s Seminary, Emmitsburg, Maryland, and an M.A. in Education from Seton Hall University, South Orange, N.J..
 He was ordained by the Most Reverend George H. Guilfoyle in 1982.
 After ordination, Father Pasley was stationed as an assistant priest in parishes throughout the diocese.
 In 1992, he was assigned to teach high school.
 He taught for eight years and during that time became Vice Principal for Academics at Camden Catholic High School.